 Harnessing the power of engaging and relevant conversations, AI and machine learning can actually make your customers feel good and delighted.

 Personalisation is the need of the hour and the expectations attached will remain increasing in 2019.
 As a part of improving UX for your eStore showing “product recommendations”, “related products”, “people who bought this also bought” sections can help.
 Based on their prior purchase patterns, such recommendations can enable your customers to find new products which they might like.

 Having a section showing the trending products and offering them to sign up for email newsletter which can serve their personalized requirements can also be a great help.

-User experience has design as well as functionalities as two important components.
+User experience has the design as well as the functionalities as two important components.
 But for a user, the performance of a website holds equal significance.

 Website performance has a number of key performance indicators (KPIs).
-A few steps that can actually help a lot in improving your site’s performance are namely Page Loading speed, Site’s SEO, using Content Delivery Network (CDN), minimize the number of plugins and many more.
+A few steps that can actually help a lot in improving your site’s performance are namely Page Loading speed, site’s SEO, using a Content Delivery Network (CDN), minimize the number of plugins and many more.

 But consider these to be really important, you actually need to work on these KPIs to deliver an exceptional experience to the user.